Crazy Little Thing Called Love

 "Crazy Little Thing Called Love" is a song by the British rock band Queen.
-Written by Freddie Mercury in 1979, the track is included on their 1980 album The Game, and also appears on the band's compilation album Greatest Hits in 1981.
-The song peaked at number two in the UK Singles Chart in 1979 and became the group's first number-one single on the Billboard Hot 100 in the US in 1980, remaining there for four consecutive weeks.
-It topped the Australian ARIA Charts for seven weeks.
-It was the band's final single release of the 1970s.
+Written by Freddie Mercury in 1979, the track appears on their 1980 album The Game.
+It reached number two in the UK singles chart in late 1979, before becoming the group's first number-one single on the US Billboard Hot 100 in early 1980, where it remained for four consecutive weeks.
+The song was Queen's final single release of the 1970s and was later included on their 1981 compilation album Greatest Hits.

-Having composed "Crazy Little Thing Called Love" on guitar, Mercury played rhythm guitar while performing the song live, which was the first time he played guitar in concert with Queen.
-Queen played the song live between 1979 and 1986, and a live performance of the song is recorded in the albums Queen Rock Montreal, Queen on Fire – Live at the Bowl, Live at Wembley '86 and Hungarian Rhapsody: Queen Live in Budapest.
-Since its release, the song has been covered by a number of artists.
-The song was played live on 20 April 1992 during The Freddie Mercury Tribute Concert, performed by Robert Plant with Queen.
-The style of the song was described by author Karl Coryat as rockabilly in his 1999 book titled The Bass Player Book.
+Having composed "Crazy Little Thing Called Love" on guitar, Mercury played rhythm guitar while performing the song live between 1979 and 1986, marking the second instrument he played onstage with Queen besides the piano.
+Official live recordings of the song appear on Queen Rock Montreal, Queen on Fire – Live at the Bowl, Live Aid, Live at Wembley '86, and Hungarian Rhapsody: Queen Live in Budapest.
+The song was also performed at The Freddie Mercury Tribute Concert on 20 April 1992, with Robert Plant joining Queen on vocals.
+Since then, it has been covered by a number of artists, including Dwight Yoakam, Michael Bublé, Diana Ross, Maroon 5, and Brett Eldredge.

 Composition

-As reported by Freddie Mercury in Melody Maker, 2 May 1981, he composed "Crazy Little Thing Called Love" on the guitar in just five to ten minutes.
+The song was written by Mercury as a tribute to his musical heroes Elvis Presley and Cliff Richard.
+In a Melody Maker interview dated 2 May 1981, Mercury stated that he composed "Crazy Little Thing Called Love" on guitar in just five to ten minutes.

 'Crazy Little Thing Called Love' took me five or ten minutes.
 I did that on the guitar, which I can't play for nuts, and in one way it was quite a good thing because I was restricted, knowing only a few chords.
 It's a good discipline because I simply had to write within a small framework.
 I couldn't work through too many chords and because of that restriction I wrote a good song, I think.